cs10/sp26/_labs/lab02.md

 Examples:
 ![example of 'draw a square leaved flower with 6 leaves of 100 size'](/su25/assets/images/lab_images/lab2_b2_1.png)
 ![example of 'draw a square leaved flower with 10 leaves of 100 size'](/su25/assets/images/lab_images/lab2_b2_2.png)

+## Optional Block: Draw a field of flowers
+Objective:
+- Create a procedure that draws a field of flowers using your creativity and artistic flair!
+You may use blocks you previously coded in this lab as helpers.
+- **DO NOT change the pen hue color** when attempting the flower field block, as this may interfere with the autograder.
+- When finished, take a screenshot of your drawing and upload it to this [folder](https://drive.google.com/drive/u/0/folders/1Seq9Fovej-T3OcWO2K8i_TTKc05bLcfm).
+All participants will receive a small prize at the next lab! 😉